'Sense prevails on 'grim day' for boxing'

 Former world champion Billy Joe Saunders faced no repercussions from the BBBofC when he failed a Vada test in the build-up to his fight against Demetrius Andrade in 2018.

-The Massachusetts State Athletic Commission denied him a boxing licence due to the test result and Saunders went on to vacate his WBO middleweight title in anticipation of being stripped.
+The Massachusetts State Athletic Commission denied him a boxing licence because of the test result and Saunders went on to vacate his WBO middleweight title in anticipation of being stripped.

 But the English boxer tested positive for the stimulant oxilofrine, which is only banned by the UK Anti-Doping "in competition".
 That means a drug is only prohibited for use on fight night and the day before.